Abhijeetjambaldare14/Nginx-Ingress-Controller-Kubernetes-Manifests/README.md

 # Nginx-Ingress-Controller-Kubernetes-Manifests
-deploying Nginx controllers using YAML manifests.
+Deploying Nginx controllers using YAML manifests.

 If your Kubernetes cluster does not have access to the internet, you can still install nginx ingress controller by following these steps:

 • Download the nginx ingress controller YAML file from the official GitHub repository: https://github.com/kubernetes/ingress-nginx/tree/master/deploy/static/provider/baremetal/deploy.yaml